Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 Field               | Type                       | Description
 --------------------|----------------------------|----------------
 Destination         | List<ValueDestination>     | The Destinations ("forward pointers") for the value contained in this Mux.
 This can point directly to Output entries, or to other Muxes, which point to Output entries via their own Destinations.
+Arguments           | String                     | Arguments for the program contained in the Nonce.